ibra-econ/python-analysis-quick-reference-guide/pandas_qrg.md

     delta = datetime(2011, 1, 7) - datetime(2008, 6, 24, 8, 15)

-output is a timedelta object, for which you can use the following to get the days difference:
+Output is a timedelta object, for which you can use the following to get the days difference:

     delta.day()